 The Journey to Redefine Beauty

 Bridgett dove into educating herself.
-She got certified in personal training and holistic nutrition, studied Ayurveda medicine, and psychology through books, training courses, and therapy.
-After years of questioning how she felt about herself, she felt strong — physically, mentally, and emotionally.
+She got certified in personal training and holistic nutrition, studied Ayurvedic medicine, and psychology through books, training courses, and therapy.
+After years of questioning how she felt about herself, she felt strong —- physically, mentally, and emotionally.